Find Grad Schools

 21 Yearly Graduations

 The most popular school in the United States for experimental psychology students seekinga doctor's degree is Ohio State University - Main Campus.
 Each year, around 61,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,826 per year, while in-state graduate students, on average, pay $12,515 per year.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
 During the most recent year for which we have data, 21 people received their doctor's degree in experimental psychology from Ohio State.
-About 64% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+Of these students, 50% were women and 15% were members of underrepresented racial-ethnic groups.

 #2